Strong-Towns-Ottawa/Strong-Towns-Ottawa.github.io/_posts/2025-10-11-Speed-Camera-Ford.md

 - Letters
 layout: post
 featured-image: "/assets/img/uncommon.jpg"
-subtitle: We urge the city to reconsider this project.
-The current proposal at Tewin goes against all financial, housing, and environmental evidence showing that low density housing is the worst for future city developments.
+subtitle: We urge the province to reconsider an end to speed enforcement with cameras and allow technology to do its work to protect the lives of Ontarians.
+This is about safety for every Ontario resident, not a cash grab.

 featured: true
 ---